webofdata/specification-archived/specification.md

 The protocol is intended to work both in controlled (secure, closed networks) and open environments (on the web).
 It separates the use of URIs as identifiers from the use of URLs as references to resolvable resource representations.

 Some WoD nodes are exposing datasets that require understanding by humans.
 These are often bootstrapping vocabularies or schema terms that are the basis for other applications.
 They are also starting points for further traversal in the web of data.
-The query interface provides simple but inclusive means to locate subject entities by name or description.
+The query interface provides a simple means to locate subject entities by name or description.

 ## Query Operation